-The fair values of the investment properties were determined by the directors by reference to evidence of transaction prices of similar properties.
-As of December 31, 2013, the directors of the Group also assessed the current market prices of properties of similar conditions and locations and the directors are of the view that the carrying amounts of the investment properties of the Group approximate their current fair values.
+The fair values of the investment properties were determined by the directors based on an appraisal opinion given by Henry Butcher Malaysia (Kuantan) Sdn.
+Bhd., an independent firm of professional valuers during the year using the "open market value" basis.
+As of December 31, 2014, the directors of the Group also assessed the current market prices of properties of similar conditions and locations and the directors are of the view that the carrying amounts of the investment properties of the Group approximate their current fair values.
+In estimating the fair value of the properties, the highest and best use of the properties is their current use.

-Certain investment properties of the Company are charged as securities for banking facilities as mentioned in Note 24.
+Certain investment properties of the Company are charged as securities for banking facilities as mentioned in Note